 5. The network needs to support the lawful interception system in the HPLMN detecting that a user has moved to a different country (e.g. so that it can suspend interception if legally required).
 This may be applied to the content of the communication only or to signaling information and content.

-The HPLMN shall have a mechanism to detect that a user on an ongoing IMS session has roamed into a different country.
-The lawful interception may have to be suspended in the HPLMN based on HPLMN's national regulations.
-Such suspension, if executed, may include the suspension of lawful interception for the content of communications or the suspension of lawful interception of content of communication and the IMS signaling.
+The HPLMN shall have a mechanism to detect that a user has roamed into a different country.
+The HPLMN may be required to suspend the lawful interception for outbound roaming.
+Such suspension, if executed, may include the suspension of lawful interception for the content of communications or the suspension of lawful interception of content of communication and the signaling.

 6. The network needs to support the lawful interception system in the HPLMN detecting that a user has moved back to the HPLMN from different country (e.g. so that it can start interception if legally required).

-When the above national regulations apply, the HPLMN shall have the mechanism to detect that the user on an ongoing IMS session has moved back to the country in order to start the lawful interception of that user when required.
+When the HPLMN is required to suspend lawful interception for outbound roamers, the HPLMN shall have the mechanism to detect that the user has moved back to the country in order to start the lawful interception of that user when required.

 7. The requirements 5 and 6 shall apply in the case of non-terrestrial networks (NTNs) as well.